Date : Friday 5 May 2023

 Your start batch is the same as the one you provided to us, please note that you cannot change your batch once you have registered and you will not be permitted to swap batches on the night.

-Substitutions will close on the 21st of July 2022.
+Substitutions will close 21st of April 2023

 PLEASE KNOW THIS ABOUT SUBSTITUTIONS